 Taking Safeguarding Seriously

-Safeguarding is a serious focus for us, because keeping people safe is important.
+Safeguarding is a serious focus for us all here at St Wilfrid’s, because keeping people safe is important.

-We work hard so that everyone is safe.
+We work hard to try to ensure that everyone is safe.

 We turn words into action, since we want to provide a safe space for everyone.